eccentricdz/bento-buzz/README.md

-# Bento Buzz

-Bento Buzz employs advanced AI technology, specifically ChatGPT-4, to meticulously analyze the top 1000 news articles each day.
-These news pieces are systematically ranked on a significance scale ranging from 0 to 10, gauged through the evaluation of seven key factors:
+Bento Buzz employs AI to analyze the most impactful 1000 news stories daily, rating them on a significance scale from 0 to 10.
+Only articles with a rating exceeding 7 are curated for presentation.
+The assessment of significance is based on seven crucial factors:

-1. **Scale**: The extent to which the event impacts people.
+1. Scope: The number of individuals affected by the event.

-2. **Magnitude**: The size or significance of the effect.
+2. Intensity: The magnitude of the event's impact.

-3. **Potential**: The likelihood that the event may trigger larger consequences.
-4. **Novelty**: The degree of unexpectedness or uniqueness associated with the event.
+3. Originality: The unexpected or distinctive nature of the event.

-5. **Immediacy**: The temporal proximity of the event.
+4. Immediacy: The temporal proximity of the event.

-6. **Actionability**: The probability that readers can act upon the news for personal benefit.
+5. Practicability: The likelihood that readers can take actionable steps for personal benefit in response to the news.
-7. **Credibility**: The level of trustworthiness and reliability attributed to the news source.

-This intricate analysis ensures a nuanced and comprehensive understanding of the news landscape, allowing Bento Buzz to deliver information that is not only relevant but also reliable and actionable for its users.
+6. Positivity: An evaluation of the event's positive aspects, counteracting media negativity bias.

+7. Credibility: An assessment of the source's reliability.

+Bento Buzz utilizes these multidimensional criteria to sift through the news landscape, offering a refined selection that ensures both substance and relevance for the informed reader.